Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Implementation

 \item \textbf{The grid:} Parallel paths for simulated external states are stored in the nodes.
 If we have a (semi-) closed formula for the optimal rules, these can be computed on every node.
 If not, then the optimal rule is computed on the node by solving the Bellman's backward optimization step by simulating jumps from that node to all nodes in the following time layer.
 This method is computationally effective and is therefore widespread.

 \item \textbf{The lattice:} We see a lattice with many branches as a totally recombining tree.
 Therefore, being the number of nodes in a time layer a linear function of time, the full fledged model is implementable even on standard computers.
 Of course, the main challenge is to fill the nodes with state realizations in such a way that these are compatible with their dynamics on one hand, and with the full recombining property of the graph, on the other.
-To our knowledge this method is new, an is a generalization of binomial and trinomial trees' construction utilized for option pricing.
+To our knowledge this method is new, and is a generalization of binomial and trinomial trees' construction utilized for option pricing.
 This is the way we choose here.
 It has the advantage of being extensible to the case where no (semi-)closed solution on the nodes exists, and is thus a viable implementation method for a numerical solution of Bellman's backward recursion.
-In contrast to the grid method one does not have to resimulate the jumps from one node into its children everytime the algorithm performs an approximation step. \end{itemize} \end{itemize}
+In contrast to the grid method one does not have to resimulate the jumps from one node into its children everytime the algorithm performs an approximation step. \end{enumerate} \end{enumerate} The algorithm for the lattice construction, the simulation of states and the approximation of optimal control rules is structured into the following steps: